-ETLTC-ICAIH2026 is to be co-hosted by the University of Aizu, Japan & Jindal Global University, India
+ETLTC-ICAIH2027 is to be hosted by the University of Aizu, Japan

 Title of the Talk: